VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+system/mfdaq.m.md

   If it does have a method by that name, it is called and the output returned.
 If it does not, then the FILENAVIGATOR parameter's method is called.

-Help for ndi.daq.system.mfdaq/getepochprobemap is inherited from superclass NDI.DAQ.SYSTEM
+Help for ndi.daq.system.mfdaq/getepochprobemap is inherited from superclass ndi.daq.system
 ```

 ---